threefoldtech/info_grid/src/contribute/contribute.md

   * mdbook build
   * mdbook serve --port 3031
     * You can use a different port too
-  * In your browswer, enter the following URL
+  * In your browser, enter the following URL
     * http://localhost:3031/
   * You should be able to see your changes